-Target group: Trainers Target group: Students ANALYSE AND PREPARE Context analysisTraining needs analysis Training needs analysisEntry level tests DESIGN/DE VELOP Design the digitalization process Creation/implementation of a platform to support blended training for trainers Design and develop training tools and training materials to be used by trainers Connection with national repositories and online resources Collection of digital tools and digital content Design a community of practice Design and develop an integrated learning process (e- TRAIN J Development of courses to support the acquisition of digital skills and the ability to use specific digital solutions (i.e. AR/VR or learning games or learning APPS) Development of courses to support the development of approaches and methodologies to teach with different target groups and in onsite/online settings using digital solutions (how to design a lesson, how to animate,); to monitor and evaluate the learning process (engagement, interest, learning outcomes, the usability of the platform, etc.) Collection of feedback Creation/animation of a community of practice and teamworking among trainers Develop courses to increase digital skills Development of courses to support access and use of a specific platform/digital solution Development of courses to support the activation and the engagement PRACTICE AND INTEGRATE Application of digital didactics in the training process Monitoring activities addressed to trainers (educational technologists or methodological experts) Collection of feedback and improvement of strategies and practices Collection of organizational tips to integrate digital solutions in teaching courses Modelization and integration of new practices into daily activity Tutoring · Activities to support engagement and interests Collection of feedback Support and tutoring for specific activities (es. project work) Evaluation activities PROMOTE, DISSEMIN ATE, RE-DESIGN Dissemination activities Sustainability reporting (User experience and learning potential)
+Target group: Trainers Target group: Students ANALYSE AND PREPARE Context analysisTraining needs analysis Training needs analysisEntry level tests DESIGN/DE VELOP Design the digitalization process Creation/implementation of a platform to support blended training for trainers Design and develop training tools and training materials to be used by trainers Connection with national repositories and online resources Collection of digital tools and digital content Design a community of practice Development of a curriculum/course Design and develop an integrated learning process (e- learning platform + f2f lessons + VR scenario) Design lessons: timetable, playful/theoretical activities mplementation of a learning platform TRAIN J Development of courses to support the acquisition of digital skills and the ability to use specific digital solutions (i.e. AR/VR or learning games or learning APPS) Development of courses to support the development of approaches and methodologies to teach with different target groups and in onsite/online settings using digital solutions (how to design a lesson, how to animate,); to monitor and evaluate the learning process (engagement, interest, learning outcomes, the usability of the platform, etc.) Collection of feedback Creation/animation of a community of practice and teamworking among trainers Develop courses to increase digital skills Development of courses to support access and use of a specific platform/digital solution Development of courses to support the activation and the engagement PRACTICE AND NTEGRATE Application of digital didactics in the training process Monitoring activities addressed to trainers (educational technologists or methodological experts) Collection of feedback and improvement of strategies and practices Collection of organizational tips to integrate digital solutions in teaching courses Modelization and integration of new practices into daily activity Tutoring · Activities to support engagement and interests Collection of feedback Support and tutoring for specific activities (es. project work) Evaluation activities PROMOTE, DISSEMIN ATE, RE-DESIGN Dissemination activities Sustainability reporting (User experience and learning potential)